SixSq/old.sixsq.github.com/_posts/2012-01-01-product-slipstream.md

 ---

 Automated, on-demand, creation of multi-machine runtime environments.
 In other words, your software engineering PaaS solution, as product and service.
+SlipStream will soon be released under an open source license.
+This means that all SixSq cloud solutions will be available under a coherent open source license.

 Your Software Engineering on Cloud (PaaS)
 =========================================